dhruvrwl2218/ChainTech-/README.md

 # Mini Application for Chaitech

-This mini application was created as part of an assignment for the job role at Chaitech.
+This mini application was created as part of an assignment for the job role at Chaitech Network.
 It includes user login, registration, and account management functionalities.

 ## Features